tomasnunes/cbdc-synthetic-control-analysis/README.md

-# cbdc-synthetic-control-analysis
+# CBDC Synthetic Control Method Analysis

-This repo contains the data and code for the Synthetic Control method analysis done on impact of CBDC introduction on a jurisdiction.
+This repo contains the data and code for the Synthetic Control method analysis done on the impact of introducing a CBDC on a jurisdiction.